 The Tredick-Brewster Collection contains the diaries and pocket diaries of Lewis W. Brewster, Charles Tredick, Abbie Rowell Tredick, and Helen A. Brewster.
 There are also letters to Abbie Tredick and deeds and estate papers for the Brewster family.
 The collection is divided into three subgroups based on how the papers came to the Portsmouth Athenaeum.
 The first subgroup is the original accession and is divided into three subgroups by person.
 Subgroup 1, Lewis W. Brewster, contains one diary of a trip to the White Mountains (1848) and five pocket diaries (1859-1864).
 Subgroup 2, Helen A. Brewster, contains one pocket diary (1868).
 Subgroup 3, Charles Tredick, contains three diaries (1860-1892), five pocket diaries (1860-1867), two copies of his letters (1879 and nd), newspaper clippings, and a eulogy of Charles Tredick by his wife, Abbie E. Rowell Tredick (1900).

-The second subgroup is part of the Portsmouth Historical Society Collection and it is divided into two series.
+The second subgroup is part of the materials previously on deposit at the Portsmouth Historical Society and is divided into two series.
 The first series contains deeds and estate records for the Brewster Family.
 This includes the wills of David Brewster, his wife Mary Brewster, and their son John G. Brewster.
 Most of the estate papers relate to the contested estate of John G. Brewster.
 The second series contains 34 diaries of Abbie R. Tredick dating from 1860 through 1919.
 Some of these diaries are mostly clippings books and some are mostly date books (birth, death and marriage dates), but most of the diaries contain regular notes on the events of her life.